|

 World Film 2013

-International Conference on Film and Media International Conference on Film and Media International COnference on Film and Media, May 18, 2013
+International COnference on Film and Media, May 18, 2013

 The conference WORLD FILM 2013 is an interdisciplinary conference dedicated to film and media studies.
 The theme of the conference is Between Dreams and Reality.
 The conference is interdisciplinary and might be interesting for philosophers, film theorists and practitioners, psychologists, architects, artists, critics, journalists and all people interested in cinematography.